How Does Chelation Therapy Use EDTA for Heart Disease

 However, according to some studies provided earlier in the article, EDTA therapy, after being injected intravenously, will search for and cling to metal and metal in the blood.

-This action can benefit the heart thanks to the mechanism of removing calcium in the
+This action may benefit the heart thanks to its mechanism of removing calcium from the body.

 How Does EDTA Work for Heart Disease?